prestodb/presto/presto-docs/src/main/sphinx/functions/datetime.rst

     Returns the current time as of the start of the query.

-.. function:: localtimestamp -> time
+.. function:: localtimestamp -> timestamp

     Returns the current timestamp as of the start of the query.